THE NEW NFFO

 Wind power in Britain can now produce cheaper electricity than either coal or nuclear power stations, delegates to 1995 annual conference of the British Wind Energy Association were told.

-And if clusters of wind turbines in the countryside were given full credit for their position at the end of the grid network, thus avoiding system delivery charges, they would even compete with the cheapest gas-fired plant.
 These calculations are based on the latest round of contracts for government support under the Non-Fossil Fuel Obligation, when the price of wind energy from 67 agreed projects fell to an average of less than 5p per unit.

 Once electricity from a conventional large power station has reached the end of the grid network, ready to be delivered to homes and businesses, it has cost about 4.5p.
 Since power from a wind farm usually enters the grid at this point, it should be paid the same price, it's argued.
 This price should apply even after the NFFO "subsidy" has been removed - likely to happen when the government thinks wind energy can survive in a "free market".